- » Focus and Scope

 Focus and Scope

-The American Journal of Business Education (AJBE) welcomes business education articles that assist teachers of business related topics in teaching their courses.
-This journal publishes papers that significantly contribute to the understanding of the science and practice of teaching business courses and related administrative duties.
+This journal welcomes business case studies that will be of assistance to business education professionals.
+This journal publishes papers that significantly contribute to the understanding of teaching business courses using case studies.
 Using a wide range of research methods including statistical analysis, analytical work, case studies, field research and historical analysis, articles examine significant research questions from a broad range of perspectives.
 The intent of JBCS is to publish papers that significantly contribute to the field of teaching & learning by using business case studies.

-AJBE is a widely cited, completely open access journal that is an essential for business education professionals.
+JBCS is a widely cited, completely open access journal that is an essential for business education professionals.
 Published business case studies and solutions may be downloaded for use in the classroom and for research purposes.
-Topics may include but are not limited to teaching business topics to adult students, non-English speaking students, non-computer literate students, and distance education students.
+Topics may include but are not limited to accounting, business law, economics, ethics, finance, management, marketing, and related fields.

 |Open Submissions||Indexed||Peer Reviewed|